Earlier this year, before the world came to a crashing halt due to COVID-19, I attended a movie premier at the Black Hills Stock Show.

 And even if the claims are invalid, the financial burden of clearing your name is court is often the straw that breaks the camel’s back, which works for these groups as well, because you’re no longer operating.

 Ask yourself if you know in your state or your county — who defines animal abuse?
 Who is your sheriff loyal to?
 Do your law enforcement officials understand animal agriculture?
+Do they respect and follow the Constitution?
 If so, were they trained by activists or has the agricultural community served as a trusted resource?
 What are your private property rights?
 If observed from the road, what authority do officers have to search your property?
 What should you say if someone shows up to your ranch wanting to “look around?”

 Watch the movie and do a little homework to know what your rights are in your county and state.
 Thanks to Protect the Harvest for making movies like this happen.
 These stories must be told to protect ranching families and to inform good-hearted donors about the true intentions of these groups.
 Check out the movie and let me know what you think!